PaulJeFi/reglisse-chess/UCI_options.md

 Clear the Hash Table and differents other tables (History Heuristic, Killer Moves).

 ## Skill
 The Skill of the engine.
-The range value is from 0 to 20, where 20 correspond to Réglisse playing at full strength, and 0 is the lower strength.
+The range value is from 0 to 20, where 20 correspond to Réglisse playing at full strength, and 0 is the lowest strength.
 The default value is 20.

 ## Hash
 The size of the Hash Table in megabyte (MB).
 This value should be in integer between 4 and 256, the default value is 128.
 It is recommanded to set a bigger Hash Size when using a longer time controll.